PepijnB/myhdl/README.md

 Website
 -------
-The project website is located at http://www.myhdl.org
+The main project website is located at http://www.myhdl.org This development branch implements a fixbv and is hosted at: https://github.com/imec-myhdl/myhdl

 Documentation
 -------------